tasxatzial/leaf-search-trees/README.md

 Library for storing and manipulating dictionaries, that is collections of (key, value) pairs.

 Internally the dictionary is stored as a leaf-oriented [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) structure.
+For more details on the implementation see [lbst.pdf](lbst.pdf)

 The following functions are implemented: